siddharth-behl/first-repo/readme.md

-`git pull - to get the changes from remote repo to local repo` `git push origin <branch_name> -to push a branch to github` `git merge <name of the branch to merge>-it will add the changes from the branch to the main branch.` `when a file is not tracked it is untracked then when we do git add then it goes to the staging area then when we commit the file then it gets tracked `
+`git pull - to get the changes from remote repo to local repo` `git push origin <branch_name> -to push a branch to github` `git merge <name of the branch to merge>-it will add the changes from the branch to the main branch.` `git clean <-i or -f or -n> - us this command to remove the untracked files -i for different commands and filters and -f to delete all and -n to show all the files that are going to be deleted`
+`when a file is not tracked it is untracked then when we do git add then it goes to the staging area then when we commit the file then it gets tracked `